-3.2 Static semantics.
+3.2 Static semantics

 Figure 4 presents a core of the static semantics of SafeTS.
-The main judgments involve the typing/compilation of expressions $\Gamma \vdash e : \tau \hookrightarrow e'$ and statements $\Gamma \vdash s \hookrightarrow s'$ where the source and target terms are both included in SafeTS.
+The main judgments involve the typing and compilation for expressions $\Gamma \vdash e : \tau \hookrightarrow e'$ and for statements $\Gamma \vdash s \hookrightarrow s'$ where the source and target terms are both included in SafeTS.
 (The embedding of compiled SafeTS to a formal semantics of JavaScript is beyond the scope of this work.)

 The type system of SafeTS has two fragments: a fairly standard static type discipline that applies to most terms, and a more permissive discipline that applies to the more dynamic terms, such as dynamic field projection.
-Figure 4 gives the more interesting rules from both fragments; we discuss them in turn.
-(Due to space constraints, we omit routine rules, such as those for typing literals.)
+Figure 4 gives the most interesting rules